nhsconnect/gpconnect/pages/appointments/appointments_service_configuration.md

 {% include note.html content="The correct list of services for a provider organisation to configure will be determined with assistance from the DOS leads" %}

-The screenshot below shows an example service in Directory of Service (DOS) showing the service ID, name and type fields.
+The screenshot below shows an example service in Directory of Service (DOS) showing the service ID and name fields.

 <img src="images/appointments/dos-screenshot.png" style="width: 500px; padding-bottom: 10px;" />